Baden-Württemberg, Germany: What to pack, what to wear, and when to go [2024]

 March

-If you visit Baden-Württemberg during March, you will probably notice that it can be very chilly.
+If you vacation in Baden-Württemberg during March, you may find that it can be very chilly.
 Temperatures tend to hover around the high 40s F (single digits C) during the day, while at night they can dip into the low 30s F (single digits C).
 Humidity is generally between 50 and 60% during the day.
-In terms of precipitation, you can expect it to rain or snow/sleet about a third of the time.
+In terms of precipitation, you can expect it to rain or snow/sleet regularly.

 What to wear/what to pack: